lgibelli/singularity-docs/running_services.rst

 Now let’s say we build a container with that startscript into an image called ``nginx.img`` and we want to run an nginx service.
-All we need to do is start the instance with the `instance.start <https://singularity-userdoc.readthedocs.io/en/latest/appendix.html#instance-start>`_ command, and the startscript will run inside the container automatically:
+All we need to do is start the instance with the :ref:`instance.start <instance-start>` command, and the startscript will run inside the container automatically:

 ::